tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 This tutorial will make a simple Angular CRUD--CREATE, READ, UPDATE, DELETE--app that uses Google's Firebase Firestore cloud database, plus we'll make an OBSERVE to display realtime updates.

 This project uses Angular 14, AngularFire 7.4, and Firebase Web version 9 (modular).
+No CSS or styling is taught.

 Here is the data we will use: